daveg-fwm/gatsby-tests/README.md

   Gatsby Tests
 </h1>

-This repo is used to try out various Gatsby plugins and features as well as for strategising Contentful and project structure.
+This repo is used to try out various Gatsby plugins and features.

 ### Plugins
 - ["gatsby-source-contentful": "^4.3.0-next.0"](https://github.com/gatsbyjs/gatsby/pull/25249)